 Like any industry, content writing rates vary and depend on a writer’s experience, reputation, and the quality of their work.
-There are also different ways to charge for writing services including by the hour, word, project, or on a retainer basis.
+There are also different ways to charge for writing services instead of by the hour, including charging per word, per project, or on a retainer basis.

-In this article, we look at how to set your content writing rates by the hour and the important factors to account for.
-But first, let’s compare the average hourly rate of freelance content writers in the UK and US.
+In this article, I look at how to set your content writing rates by the hour and the important factors to account for.
+I’ll also discuss setting your content writing rates in other ways, and the factors to consider when doing so.
+But first, let’s take a look at some average content writing hourly rates.

-According to research conducted by Payscale, the average hourly rate for a freelance content writer in the UK is approximately £15 ($20) per hour.
-At the upper end of the range, freelance writers can earn as much as £40 ($53) per hour.
-The lowest rate is around £8 ($11) per hour.
+According to Payscale, the average hourly rate for a freelance content writer in the UK is about £15 per hour.
+At the upper end of the range, freelance writers can earn as much as £30 per hour.
+The lowest rate is around £10 per hour.

 Like any job, you can expect to start at the lower end of the scale and work your way up from there in terms of rates.
 As you can see, there’s a lot of potential for growth and the higher rates are a good incentive to master content writing skills quickly!

-Average Content Writing Hourly Rate in the US
+Average Content Writing Hourly Rate In The USA

-How to Calculate Your Content Writing Hourly Rate
+How To Set Your Content Writing Hourly Rate

 There’s an easy way to work out your hourly rate as a content writer.
 First, you need to identify your target annual income.
 This needs to factor in your regular outgoings, such as rent, food, utilities, taxes, and business expenses, as well as a profit margin.

-Once you know your target annual income, you can work backwards to calculate your hourly rate.
+Once you know your target annual income, you can work backwards to calculate your ideal hourly rate.